-The Group of volunteers, who have received training from the police, was set up in 2018 in response to the many concerns raised by residents about speeding in Westbourne.
+The Parish Council's Community Speedwatch Group, supported by the police, monitors the speed of passing vehicles using speed detection devices.
+It was set up in 2018 in response to the many concerns raised by residents about speeding in Westbourne.

 So far, the Parish Council has reported over 300 vehicles driving above the speed limit to Sussex Police.
-The aim is to educate drivers to reduce their speed, and if this is ignored and there is evidence of repeat or excessive offences, enforcement or prosecution may follow.
+The aim is to educate drivers about reducing their speed, and if this is ignored and there is evidence of repeat or excessive offences, enforcement or prosecution may follow.

 The Speedwatch Group further enhances the speed reduction schemes already put in place by the Parish Council.
 This includes the 20mph speed limit, signs and road markings, and the gateways at the entrances to Westbourne which alert drivers to the village with its lower speed limit.
 So far, it has proved to be an effective means of slowing the traffic and raising awareness of speeding.

 More volunteers are needed - please get in touch if you can help.
 Training and equipment are provided.